kudelskisecurity/volatility-gpg/README.md

 gpg -d out.enc
 ```

-We chose a passphrase that is longer than 8 characters: `verylongpassphrase*!!`.
+For this example, we chose a passphrase that is longer than 8 characters: `verylongpassphrase*!!`.

 A memory dump can be obtained, for example, using [LiME](https://github.com/504ensicsLabs/LiME).
 Volatility3 will also require the corresponding symbols, which can be generated [as explained here](https://volatility3.readthedocs.io/en/latest/symbol-tables.html).